markjones-msft/SQL-Hackathon/README.md

 ## Known Issues ##
 1. The Lab instructions for migrating Databases will detail DMS to compltete the backups.
-This needs to be changes for a Manual backup with CHECKSUM
+This needs to be changed to a "Manual backup" which needs to be completed from SSMS and backups MUST be taken with CHECKSUM